 Undefined Behavior in C++

-Undefined Behavior (UB) in C++ is a set of program operations that do not have any requirements as to how it should be handled by the C++ standard.
+Undefined Behavior (UB) in C++ is a set of program operations that do not have any requirements as to how they should be handled by the C++ standard.
 This means that the program will have some kind of behavior that is “unexpected”.
 It might crash, return incorrect results, or it might work in some cases and fail in others.
 The compiler also optimizes and expects that undefined behavior does not occur in the code.

 1. Dereferencing a Null Pointer